 Email marketing is still a popular activity.
 A regular and well written newsletter is a great way of keeping in contact with your customers, current and potential.
 Newsletters allow you to be more personal and for your readers to have better interactions with your company.

 I subscribe to many newsletters, some of which I really look forward to receiving, because they are easy on the eye, good layout and good content.
 Links take me back to their site where I can see much more info about a particular subject that the writer has whetted my appetite on.
 Then I receive many that have just been sent out via Outlook with just words.
 Bland, boring and most definitely heading for the delete folder.
-For starters, they are not offering a read an unsubscribe option, which is extremely important.
+For starters, they are not offering a read an unsubscribe option, which is extremely important and can be perceived as spam

 People do still like to receive and read well constructed useful newsletters.
 So make sure that they are well thought out.
 If you are working with a business plan that includes a marketing or content strategy you will be better placed to producing a newsletter that gets opened!